 Sex and Drugs and Rock ‘n’ Roll.
 The notorious hat trick of vices.

 It’s been a familiar phrase since at least 1977, when British punk rocker Ian Dury had a mildly popular single by that name.
-Now there’s even a cable TV comedy series called “Sex&Drugs&Rock&Roll.”
+There was even a cable TV comedy series a few years back called “Sex&Drugs&Rock&Roll.”

 So the very term “rock and roll” is actually a euphemism for sexual intercourse.
 Disc jockey Alan Freed was well aware of that when he started using the term “rock and roll” on his Cleveland radio show in 1951 to describe the new musical hybrid that combined elements of rhythm and blues, country, gospel and swing.
 He often chuckled to himself when he thought about how mainstream America would soon adopt the term and use it liberally to describe this new music, without knowing that it really meant SEX.